HodgkinsDev/HodgkinsDev/README.md

-- 👋 Hi, I’m @HodgkinsDev
+Hi, I’m @HodgkinsDev

-I’m interested in Xbox programming mainly, though I will release the odd random tool or program.
+I’m interested in Original Xbox programming mainly, though I will release the odd random tool or program.

 I'm learning pygame on the side, so you'll probably see random games and stuff like that aswell.